zer0mem/KernelProject/README.md

-KernelProject (for demo, use "capstone" branch !)
+KernelProject
 =============
+("capstone" branch for demonstaration of capstone usage in kernel!)

 c++ kernel project in vs12, available to use also boost & std!